 - Completed CIU Form 1 — Application for Citizenship by Investment (main applicant)

-- Completed CIU Form 2 — Application for each dependent 18 years of age and over
+- Completed CIU Form 2 — Application for each dependant aged 18 or over

-- Completed CIU Form 3 — Application for each dependent under 18 years of age
+- Completed CIU Form 3 — Application for each dependant under 18

-- All forms must be signed in the presence of a notary public or commissioner of oaths
+- All forms must be signed in the presence of a notary or commissioner of oaths

-All documents not originally in English must be accompanied by a certified translation performed by an accredited translator.
-Documents issued outside Antigua and Barbuda must be apostilled in accordance with the Hague Convention, or alternatively notarised and legalised through the appropriate embassy or consulate if the issuing country is not a Hague Convention signatory.
-Certified copies must be notarised by a recognised legal professional.
-The CIU requires all documents to be originals or true certified copies — uncertified photocopies are not accepted.
+All documents not originally produced in English must be accompanied by a certified translation from an accredited translator, and the translation itself must be notarised.
+Documents issued outside Antigua and Barbuda must be apostilled under the Hague Convention, or alternatively notarised and legalised through the relevant embassy or consulate where the issuing country is not a signatory to the Hague Convention.
+Certified copies must be notarised by a recognised solicitor.
+The CIU requires originals or true certified copies for all documents — uncertified photocopies are not accepted.

 Eligibility Requirements for Antigua and Barbuda Citizenship

-Before assembling your document package, it is essential to confirm you meet the programme's core eligibility criteria:
+Before assembling your document package, it is important to confirm that you meet the programme's basic eligibility criteria:

 - Age: The main applicant must be at least 18 years of age.

 - Clean criminal record: No criminal convictions in any jurisdiction.
-Any history of money laundering, fraud, or terrorism-related activity results in automatic disqualification.
+Any history relating to money laundering, fraud or terrorism-related activities will result in automatic disqualification.

-- Good health: Applicants must not pose a public health risk.
+- Good health: Applicants must not present a public health risk.

-- Financial standing: Applicants must demonstrate legitimate, verifiable sources of wealth and the financial capacity to complete the chosen investment.
+- Financial capacity: Applicants must demonstrate legitimate, verifiable wealth sources and the financial ability to complete the chosen investment.

-- No previous rejection: Applicants who have been refused citizenship or permanent residence by another country with which Antigua and Barbuda maintains visa-free arrangements may face additional scrutiny.
+- No prior refusal: Applicants who have been refused citizenship or permanent residency by another country with which Antigua and Barbuda maintains visa-free arrangements may be subject to additional scrutiny.

-- Residency obligation: Unlike some competing programmes, Antigua and Barbuda requires citizenship holders to spend at least five days in the country within the first five years of citizenship.
-This is a relatively modest requirement that most passport holders fulfil naturally.
+- Residency obligation: Unlike some competing programmes, Antigua and Barbuda requires citizens to spend at least five days in the country — within the first five years of obtaining citizenship.
+This is a relatively modest requirement that most passport holders satisfy naturally.

 The Application Process: Step by Step

-Understanding the process from start to finish helps applicants prepare their documents at the right stage:
+Understanding the process from beginning to end helps applicants prepare their documents at the right time:

-- Initial Consultation: Engage an authorised agent (such as Mirabello Consultancy) to assess eligibility, select the optimal investment route, and begin document collection.
-This stage typically takes 2–4 weeks depending on the complexity of the applicant's background.
+- Initial consultation: Engage an authorised agent (such as Mirabello Consultancy) to assess eligibility, select the optimal investment route and commence document collection.
+This phase typically takes 2–4 weeks, depending on the complexity of the applicant's background.

-- Document Collection and Preparation: Gather, certify, apostille, and translate all required documents.
-Your agent will provide a personalised checklist and review every document before submission to avoid delays.
+- Document collection and preparation: Gather, certify, apostille and translate all required documents.
+Your agent will provide a personalised checklist and review each document prior to submission to avoid delays.

-- Government Due Diligence: The CIU conducts its own multi-tier background checks using international databases and third-party due diligence firms.
-This is the most time-intensive stage.
+- Government due diligence review: The CIU conducts its own multi-tier background checks using international databases and external due diligence firms.
+This is the most time-intensive phase.

-- Approval in Principle: Upon successful due diligence, the CIU issues an Approval in Principle letter, at which point the qualifying investment must be completed (if not already done).
+- Approval in principle: Following successful due diligence, the CIU issues an approval letter, whereupon the qualifying investment must be completed (if not already done).

 Timeline: How Long Does the Process Take?

 The standard processing time for an Antigua and Barbuda citizenship by investment application is 3 to 6 months from the date of submission of a complete application.
-In practice, the most common cause of delays is incomplete or improperly authenticated documentation — which is precisely why working with an experienced agent is so important.
+In practice, the most common cause of delays is incomplete or improperly certified documentation — which is precisely why working with an experienced agent matters so much.

-Mirabello Consultancy's clients benefit from a meticulously prepared document package, minimising the risk of requests for further information from the CIU and helping to ensure the smoothest possible journey to approval.
+Mirabello Consultancy clients benefit from a carefully prepared document package that minimises the risk of follow-up requests from the CIU and ensures the smoothest possible path to approval.

 Benefits of Antigua and Barbuda Citizenship

-The documents you submit are not merely administrative formalities — they are the gateway to one of the most valued second citizenships in the Caribbean.
+The documents you submit are not merely administrative formalities — they are the gateway to one of the most valuable second citizenships in the Caribbean.
 Key benefits include:

-- Visa-free travel: Over 150 destinations visa-free or visa-on-arrival, including the United Kingdom, all 26 Schengen Area countries, Singapore, Hong Kong, and numerous others.
+- Visa-free travel: Over 150 destinations visa-free or on arrival, including the United Kingdom, all 26 countries of the Schengen Area, Singapore, Hong Kong and many more.

-- No global taxation: Antigua and Barbuda does not tax the worldwide income, capital gains, or wealth of its citizens, making it a compelling choice for internationally mobile individuals and business owners.
+- No global taxation: Antigua and Barbuda does not tax its citizens' worldwide income, capital gains or wealth, making it a compelling choice for internationally mobile individuals and entrepreneurs.

-- Family inclusion: Spouse, children under 28 in full-time education, dependent parents and grandparents over 55, and siblings under 18 can all be included in a single application.
+- Family inclusion: Spouses, children under 28 in full-time education, dependent parents and grandparents over 55, and siblings under 18 can all be included in a single application.

-- Lifetime citizenship: Once granted, citizenship is for life and may be passed to future generations by descent.
+- Lifetime citizenship: Once granted, citizenship is lifelong and can be passed to future generations by descent.

 - Dual citizenship permitted: Antigua and Barbuda fully recognises dual nationality.

-For families and individuals exploring multiple options, our comprehensive guide to the best golden visa investment programmes offers a useful parallel comparison.
+For families and individuals evaluating multiple options, our comprehensive guide to the best golden visa investment programmes provides a useful parallel comparison.

 One of the programme's most attractive features is the ability to include a wide range of family members.
-Each dependent must submit their own complete document set, including:
+Each dependant must submit their own complete document set, including:

 - Certified copy of valid passport

-- Birth certificate (establishing relationship to the main applicant)
+- Birth certificate (to establish the family relationship with the main applicant)

-- Police clearance certificate (for dependents aged 17 and above)
+- Police clearance certificate (for dependants aged 17 or over)

-- Medical certificate and HIV test results (for dependents aged 14 and above)
+- Medical certificate and HIV test results (for dependants aged 14 or over)

 - Proof of student status or enrolment letter (for adult children in full-time education)